 Let’s talk about the extraction process.
 The “live” part comes from using freshly frozen nugs in the extraction, which makes them keep their trichome crystals and terpenes intact.
 That preserves the flavors, aromatics, CBD, CBN, and other cannabinoids.

-Once the freshly harvested plant is ready, a solvent is then run through it to create the extract.
-Later on, you can use warm water to eliminate impurities, but no heat is used to create live resin.
+Once the freshly harvested plant is ready, a solvent is run through it to create the extract.
+Warm water is then added to eliminate impurities, but no heat is used to create live resin.

-If in this process you don’t use any solvent, the product is called live rosin.
+If no solvent is used, the product is called live rosin.
 Instead of solvent, rosin uses a physical process like mechanical pressing.
 You can learn more about the differences between the two products and their process here.

-Yes, as long as it has THC or other psychoactive components, and let us say it is one of the strongest highs available.
-Thanks to its concentration of cannabinoids, specifically THC, it can and will get you high.
+Yes, as long as it has THC or other psychoactive components.
+And let's be clear on this - live resin offers one of the strongest highs possible thanks to its concentration of cannabinoids, specifically THC.

 However, for distillate, the crude oil undergoes a special process called fractional short-path distillation.
-This method uses heat and pressure to extract the particular cannabinoid you need as they all have different chemical structures and characteristics.
+This method uses heat and pressure to extract particular cannabinoids as they all have different chemical structures and characteristics.